CharlesChiuGit/Logseq-Git-Sync-101/README.md

 ※ Noted: For <img src="./src/android.svg" style="width:25px;"/> Android users, you have to manually `commit` and `push` the changes since [your workflow](https://github.com/CharlesChiuGit/Logseq-Git-Sync-101#android-termux-workflow) does not contain `git hooks` I provided.

-※ Noted: Sometimes, it's the `logseq/metadata.edn` or `logseq/pages-metadata.edn` having Git conflits.
+※ Noted: Sometimes, it's the `logseq/metadata.edn` or `logseq/pages-metadata.edn` having Git conflicts.
 This is trickier because you cannot tell easily which part is the one you need to keep.
 In this case I would suggest simply remove `logseq/metadata.edn` or `logseq/pages-metadata.edn` and do a `git pull` again, that will restore it from the one coming from GitHub.
 After pulling `logseq/metadata.edn` or `logseq/pages-metadata.edn` from GitHub, `Re-index` and `Refresh` Logseq are advised.

 #### Trailing whitespace handling